The ultimate guide on what to drink in Spain if you don’t “drink”.

-For example: you can say “una taza de té negro, por favor”; it’s how most of Spaniards order drinks!
-After having read this article, can you say what I just ordered?
+For example: you can say “una taza de té verde, por favor” (a green tea, please); this is how most of Spaniards order drinks.

 I hope this list of alcohol-free beverages in Spanish helped you understand the various options you have for drinking in Spain.